Volpestyle/y2k-nostalgic-futurism/holo/docs/02-local-dev.md

 - process queued jobs
 - write a result (`result.gltf`) back to local storage

-## Optional: Inference Kit (model registry + captions)
+## Optional: ai-kit (model registry + captions)

-The demo UI pulls model metadata from `/v1/ai/provider-models` (inference-kit).
-Pipeline model dropdowns are backed by the inference-kit `catalog` provider, defined in the inference-kit repo at `models/catalog_models.json`.
+The demo UI pulls model metadata from `/v1/ai/provider-models` (ai-kit).
+Pipeline model dropdowns are backed by the ai-kit `catalog` provider, defined in the ai-kit repo at `models/catalog_models.json`.
 Vision-capable models still come from configured LLM providers and are used for captions.